Juanen100/SBMI-Decomp/PREREQUISITES.md

 Therefore If the folder `Contents` doesn't exists, **you must create it by yourself**.

-## Happy hosting — and see you in SBMI
+## Happy hosting — and see you in SBMI-Decomp